 Learning Endures Over Time

 When a student learns something the change should endure.
 How long is not always agreed upon and forgetting happens as well.
 Despite this, people who learn often remember what they learned for more than a few fleeting moments.
 Returning to our bicycle example, many people remember this skill for their entire lives.
 Even those who forget, they are able to quickly relearn the skill with some practice.
-In general, something that is learned is something that last.
+In general, something that is learned is something that lasts.